 * standard 6-year warranty on Tank, upgradeable to a 10-year warranty

 * 5-year warranty on all Labor - the highest in the business!

-* I use real soldered copper, none of that press-on amateur stuff
+* I use real soldered copper, none of that push-on amateur stuff (like Sharkbite, etc.)

 * I provide disposal of the old unit (a $100 value)

 * Difficult Location - tight closet, upstairs, inside, backyard... price to be determined...